-All of the children and young people who attend Pield Heath have a statement of SEN, or Education, Health and Care Plan (EHCP).
+All of the children and young people who attend Pield Heath an Education, Health and Care Plan (EHCP).
 We are constantly engaged in the process of assessing and responding to students' needs, both formally through the annual review process, and through our own policies and practice in relation to assessment.
 Throughout the process, we look for advice and input from a range of partners, including internally, through our therapists, class staff teams, residential staff and inclusion support specialists.
 We aim to meet our students' needs in a holistic way to secure the best possible outcomes.
-We liaise with our external partners including parents/carers and families, Local Authority Agencies (LA's) such as CAMHS, Clinical Psychologists and Social Care Professionals.
+We liaise with our external partners including parents/careers and families, Local Authority Agencies (LA's) such as CAMHS, Clinical Psychologists and Social Care Professionals.
 The role of SENCO is undertaken by the Head of School.